State Aid Programs

 Board of Governors Fee Waiver (BOG)

-Please note that paper applications will take a substantially longer time to process than applying by means of the FAFSA application or CA Dream Application.
+Note: paper applications take a substantially longer time to process than applying by means of the FAFSA application or California Dream application.

 Students qualify for a fee waiver if they meet any of the following criteria: